lochrist/lochrist.github.io/_posts/2017-04-14-streamlining-digital-card-games.md

 One less clicks and priority change!

-### Battle Rules
+### Battle Sequence Change

-Changes are similar in the battle sequence, prior to the rule changes, the Attacker would be the first to be able to play Event and special abilities both after declaring attacker(s) and after the defender has selected its blocker(s).
+The is a similar tweaks in the battle sequence.
+Currently the Attacker is the first player to be able to play Events and special abilities both after declaring attacker(s) and after the defender has selected its blocker(s).

 With the rule changes, after having declared its Blocker(s) the **defender keeps priority** and can play Events and special abilities.
 Again: not a breaking change, but one less click!

 ### Magic Digital Next

-Wizards of the Coasts as annonced its [Magic Digital Next](http://magic.wizards.com/en/articles/archive/magic-digital/magic-digital-next-2017-02-17) initiative.
-During the next year, they will annonce change to the "Digital" presence of Magic to be more competitive against the Hearthstone of this world.
+Wizards of the Coasts has annonced its [Magic Digital Next](http://magic.wizards.com/en/articles/archive/magic-digital/magic-digital-next-2017-02-17) initiative.
+During the next year, they will announce changes to the "Digital" presence of Magic hoping to be more competitive against the Hearthstone of this world.
 Will there be rules changes?
 A totally new implementation of MTGO that would be disjoint of the paper game?
 One thing is certain though: it can't be worst than how things are at the moment.